 - If you're refinancing, you have a three-day right-of-rescission to cancel the transaction.

-After your loan closes, consider managing your account online.
+After your loan closes, you can manage your account online.
 Wells Fargo Online® gives you convenient access to account information, tax data, and payment options.
 Learn more about online payments or sign up for online banking.

 How can I keep track of my mortgage application?